vvanwedd/heritagevisualisation/source/examples.rst

 Type dataset
 ------------
-Multispectral single-camera multi-light acquisition dome (MS Microdome, PLD system)
+Multispectral single-camera multi-light acquisition dome (MS Microdome, PLD system), capture by Dieter Daemen.

 What
 ----
-By comparing the RGB rendering to the left (how the object appears to the human eye) with the rendering based on the reflections from the 850nm infrared light sources (to the right), it can be observed the faces of the figures in the illumination have been repainted with different pigments, compared to the original materials.
+Static images: By comparing the RGB rendering to the left (how the object appears to the human eye) with the rendering based on the reflections from the 850nm infrared light sources (to the right), it can be observed the faces of the figures in the illumination have been repainted with different pigments, compared to the original materials.

 Open in web viewer
 ------------------